All posts

 What is the best state to form an LLC as a non-resident?

-For non-resident solo founders forming a single-member LLC, Wyoming is the most common and cost-effective choice.
-It costs $60/yr in state fees, provides explicit charging order protection for single-member LLCs, and does not require member or manager names on public filings.
-Delaware ($300/yr) is the standard for venture-backed C-Corps but offers less relevant advantages for single-member LLCs.
-New Mexico ($0/yr) is the lowest-cost option.
+Wyoming. $60/yr in state fees, explicit charging order protection for single-member LLCs, and no member or manager names on public filings.
+Delaware ($300/yr) is the standard for venture-backed C-Corps but the premium buys little for a single-member LLC.
+New Mexico ($0/yr) is the cheapest option if you're comfortable with less-tested statutes.

 Is Nevada good for a non-resident LLC?

-Nevada's annual state fees exceed $500/yr, the highest of any commonly cited state and nearly 10x Wyoming's cost.
-Nevada's "no state income tax" advantage is a non-factor for non-residents, since Wyoming also has no income tax and no state taxes the LLC's income when there are no in-state operations.
+Not for most non-residents.
+Annual state fees exceed $500/yr, nearly 10x Wyoming's cost.
+The "no state income tax" advantage is meaningless since Wyoming also has no income tax, and no state taxes a non-resident LLC's income when there are no in-state operations.
 Nevada also requires public disclosure of managers/members on annual filings, while Wyoming does not.

 Does the state of LLC formation affect federal taxes?

-No. A single-member LLC is classified as a disregarded entity by the IRS regardless of which state it is formed in.
-Federal tax treatment (including Form 5472 for foreign-owned LLCs, FBAR reporting, and income tax obligations) is identical whether the LLC is in Wyoming, Delaware, New Mexico, or any other state.
+No. The IRS classifies a single-member LLC as a disregarded entity regardless of state.
+Form 5472 for foreign-owned LLCs, FBAR reporting, and income tax obligations are all identical whether the LLC is in Wyoming, Delaware, New Mexico, or anywhere else.

 Can I form an LLC in a state where I don't live?

-Yes.
-Non-resident LLC formation is standard in all US states.
-The LLC requires a registered agent with a physical address in the state of formation, but the owner does not need to live in or visit the state.
-This is the normal pattern for non-resident founders.
+Yes, and it's common.
+You need a registered agent with a physical address in the state of formation, but you don't need to live in or visit the state.
+Most non-resident founders do exactly this.

 How do I choose between Wyoming and New Mexico?

-Wyoming costs $60/yr and has well-established LLC statutes with explicit single-member charging order protection.
-New Mexico costs $0/yr but has less developed LLC case law and less certain asset protection for single-member structures.
+Wyoming costs $60/yr with well-established statutes and explicit single-member charging order protection.
+New Mexico costs $0/yr but has less developed case law and less certain asset protection.
 The $60/yr difference buys statutory certainty.
-For founders prioritizing the absolute lowest cost with straightforward structures and low litigation risk, New Mexico is structurally viable.
+If you have a straightforward structure and low litigation risk, New Mexico works.
+If you want the safety of tested law, spend the $60.

 Key Takeaways

-• Wyoming ($60/yr) is the structural default for non-resident single-member LLCs: lowest mainstream cost, explicit single-member charging order protection, and strong privacy.
+• Wyoming ($60/yr) is the default for non-resident single-member LLCs.
+Low cost, explicit charging order protection, strong privacy.

-• Delaware ($300/yr) is designed for VC-track C-Corps with multiple shareholders.
-The Court of Chancery advantage is largely irrelevant for single-member LLCs.
+• Delaware ($300/yr) is built for VC-track C-Corps.
+The Court of Chancery premium is wasted on a single-member LLC.

-• Nevada ($500+/yr) is the most expensive option with no structural advantage over Wyoming for non-residents.
-The "no income tax" claim is a non-differentiator since Wyoming also has no income tax.
+• Nevada ($500+/yr) costs nearly 10x Wyoming with no structural advantage for non-residents.
+The "no income tax" marketing is meaningless when Wyoming also has no income tax.

 References